geez0x1/2022-cycloidal-drive/README.md

-This repository contains Python code and CAD files to (re)create the cycloidal gearing design, and experiments, from our paper _"A 3D-printable low-reduction cycloidal gearbox for robotics"_.
+This repository contains Python code and CAD files to (re)create the cycloidal gearing design, and experiments, from our paper _"3D-printable low-reduction cycloidal gearing for robotics"_.

 Contents: